-Here is a guide to some of the best wildlife sanctuaries to see amazing animals of Australia.
-Australia is an animal lover’s paradise with many wildlife sanctuaries dotting this beautiful country.
-These shelters care for animals, conduct breeding programs and research.
+These Australian wildlife sanctuaries care for animals, conduct breeding programs, and perform research.
 They are instrumental in bringing some animals back from the brink of extinction.
 Most of these sanctuaries are funded completely from private donations and admission fees.
-Here are three of the best wildlife sanctuaries to see amazing animals of Australia that are truly making a difference.
+Here are three of the best animal sanctuaries in Australia that are truly making a difference.

-About an hour from Melbourne, Moonlit functions as an outdoor classroom teaching visitors about the animals.
-During the day the staff gives educational tours.
+About an hour from Melbourne, Moonlit Sanctuary Wildlife Conservation Park functions as an outdoor classroom teaching visitors about the animals.
+During the day, the staff at this amazing Australia wildlife sanctuary gives educational tours.
 At night, the tours offer explanations of how nocturnal animals live in the wild.

-Also on the southern coast of Australia’s Kangaroo Island is another, different species, seal colony.
+Also on the southern coast of Australia’s Kangaroo Island is another seal colony.
 Here the seals frolic in a natural pool secure in the knowledge that the Great White sharks can’t get at them.

 And if you’re a diver, be sure to add The Yongala off of Queensland, Australia to your top dive sites list for viewing wildlife.
 You can see manta rays, tiger sharks, bull sharks, and sea turtles!

-What is YOUR favorite wildlife sanctuary to see amazing animals of Australia?
+What is your favorite wildlife sanctuary in Australia?

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip:

 - Research and book your flight with Skyscanner.
 I have found them to be the best because they list all airlines including the budget ones.
 You are always sure of having researched all options.

 - For car rental in Europe that has flexible pickup and drop-off options, I recommend Auto Europe.